The Perfect Mate: Writing

-The story for "The Perfect Mate" was created by René Echevarria and Rueben Leder and then written as a teleplay by Leder and executive producer Michael Piller.
+The story for "The Perfect Mate" was created by René Echevarria and Reuben Leder and then written as a teleplay by Leder and executive producer Michael Piller.
 A great deal of edits were made to the script by a number of staff members, and Piller felt that it was a difficult one due to the subject matter.
 As Piller explained to Echevarria in a memo, he felt that Kamala had to be a well-rounded character which would be loved by the viewer in order for the episode to work.

 Fellow executive producer Rick Berman recalled heated discussions over the content of the script, and following re-writes to the draft, Leder elected to be credited only under the pseudonym Gary Percante.
 This was the only time during Piller's tenure as executive producer that a writer chose to be credited under a pseudonym.
-Piller subsequently praised the episode, saying "We have Beverly argue the point that Kamala's mission amounts to prostitution, and we have Picard taking the other tack; that whether or not we approve, we can't change or interfere with the way these people are.
+Piller subsequently praised the episode, saying: "We have Beverly argue the point that Kamala's mission amounts to prostitution, and we have Picard taking the other tack; that whether or not we approve, we can't change or interfere with the way these people are.
 And if you accept [Gene] Roddenberry's vision, which we are built on, you have to respect that."

 Two of the scenes seen in "The Perfect Mate" built upon references in earlier episodes.
 The morning meeting over tea between Picard and Crusher seen here was previously mentioned in "Qpid", while in "Family" there was the mention of Picard taking piano lessons as a child.
 In "The Perfect Mate", he relates that these were only briefly taken because his mother wanted him to.
 Four endings were written for the episode, with two filmed.
 Piller preferred a "trick ending" in which Picard daydreamed of objecting to the wedding, but ultimately with Kamala rejecting both him and Alrik having been enlightened by Picard's influence.